 Proctorio Q&A Guide for Students Grades 6-12

-The district orders exams 4 times a year at no cost to the family of enrolled students.
+The district orders exams 4 times a year at no cost to the families of enrolled students.
 Listed below are the dates that exams will be ordered and the deadline for that registration window.
 Registration deadlines are imposed due to the time requirement for purchase orders and processing.
 A student may take a specific examination only once during each window.
-Exams are ordered on the dates below and it takes time for them to be processed.
+Exams are ordered on the dates below.
 UT usually takes about 10-15 days to send out test login information.
-Some exams such as English have an essay that takes longer to grade.
+Some exams, such as English, have an essay that takes longer to grade.
 The April date may not be in time for seniors to receive the results before graduation.
 Students will have a 60-day window to take the exams.
 It is preferred that exams are taken prior to the first day of the school year so that schedules can be adjusted.
 Schedule changes do not take place once school begins except for Semester exams.

 Click here to register for grades 6-12 exams.

 (Testing is done before the new school year for advancement in grades 1-8.)